ABODHKUMAR/EcommerceProject/README.md

 # MERN E-COMMERCE

 Hi!
-My name is **Abodh Shah**, I have created this to teach learn Mern Stack.
+My name is **Abodh Shah**, I have created this to learn Mern Stack.

 # Prerequisite